 Extra Virgin Olive Oil Calories and Weight Loss

 Even though olive oil is a healthy food, it's still a source of calories.
 And all calories count when you're trying to lose weight, especially those from concentrated sources like olive oil.
 One tablespoon of extra virgin olive oil, whether it's light, organic or delicate, has 120 calories, 14 grams of total fat and 0 grams of carbs or protein.
+Keep in mind that for olive oil, "light" on the label means lighter-tasting, not lower in calories.

 If you're following a weight-reducing diet consisting of 1,500 calories a day, one tablespoon of olive oil would account for almost 10 percent of your caloric intake.
 If you're adding a tablespoon of olive oil to your diet without counting it toward your caloric intake, the extra calories may cause a 1 pound weight gain every four weeks.